WeCanCodeIT/WCCI-PartTime-SummerFall-Cle/README.md

 You are required to attend a minimum of 90% of class time to be eligible for graduation.
 Please inform your instructors if extenuating circumstances arise.

-In order to pass the course, you must receive a grade of 70% or higher averaged over all the assignments.
+In order to pass the course, you must receive a grade of 70% or higher averaged over all graded material.

 ## Projects